If you're using an old NMOS 6502, you will have to have a square wave input to the Φ0 pin. A commonly used clock-generation circuit went like this:

 With this circuit, use a series-resonant crystal to get the frequency printed on it.
-(The frequency of a parallel-resonant one will
+(The frequency of a parallel-resonant one

 NOTE about the next two circuits: WDC no longer tests or specifies the gate delays between Φ0 in, Φ1 out, and Φ2 out for their newer 65c02's, and they would prefer that the designer use an external oscillator.
-All the same internal inverters seem to still be in place however, so I have little doubt that the circuits below will still work fine; but I had to pass the info on.
+All the same internal inverters seem to still be in place though, so I have little doubt that the circuits below will still work fine; but I had to pass the info on.

 The CMOS 6502 (65c02) has an on-board oscillator and allows you to connect a crystal and two 47pF capacitors and a resistor, like this:

 With this circuit, use a parallel-resonant crystal to get the frequency printed on it.
 (The frequency of a series-resonant one will be slightly off in this circuit.)

 If you don't need high speed or accurate frequency, you can even go with just a simple resistor and capacitor, like this: